EspressoSystems/timeboost-contracts/README.md

 ## Handling Upgradeability

 ### The Upgrade Problem
 Once deployed, smart contracts can't be changed.
-To solve this, we use a proxy solution that performs functionally as upgradeable contracts.
+To solve this, we use a proxy solution that functions as upgradeable contracts.

 ### The Proxy Solution
 We use a "proxy pattern" that works like this: